-For Windows 10, Microsoft tends to have System Restore disabled by default at least on some PCs.
-System Restore has only been around since Windows ME, providing backups of system files that you can restore when there is an issue.
-Windows 10 also includes system restore so if you feel more comfortable with system restore as a safety net, you can re-enable it.
-Windows 10 also provides other tools for system recovery, helping to reduce the need for system recovery.
-In this article, we will guide you through the whole procedure to enable system restore on Windows 10.
+With Windows 10, Microsoft tends to have System Restore disabled by default on at least some PCs.
+System Restore has only been around since Windows ME and provides backups of system files that you can restore in case of problems.
+Windows 10 also includes System Restore.
+If you feel more comfortable with System Restore as a safety net, you can re-enable it.
+Windows 10 also offers other System Restore tools that help reduce the need for System Restore.
+In this article, we will guide you through the entire procedure to enable System Restore in Windows 10.

-Click the Search button.
-Type Restore in the search bar and choose to Create a restore point option as the following image is showing.
+Click on the Search button.
+Type Restore in the search bar and select the Create restore point option, as the following image shows.

-As soon as you click the Create a restore point, the following dialogue box will appear.
+Once you click on the Create Restore Point option, the following dialog box will appear.

-Under the System Protection tab, click the Configure button as highlighted in the above image.
-As you click the Configure button, the following dialogue box will appear.
+Under the System Protection tab, click the Configure button as highlighted in the figure above.
+When you click the Configure button, the following dialog box appears.

-Choose the Turn on system protection radio button and select how much disk space you would like to reserve for restore points.
-Then click the OK button as highlighted in the above image.
+Select the Turn on system protection button and choose how much space you want to reserve for restore points.
+Then click the OK button as highlighted in the image above.

-By following this procedure, you will be able to enable system restore on Windows 10.
+If you follow this procedure, you can enable System Restore on Windows 10.